alipali737/pen-test-docs/Attacks/Password Attacks.md

 ![[Mimikatz#Pass-the-Hash]]

 #### Invoke-TheHash
 Another way is to use powershell and the [Invoke-TheHash](https://github.com/Kevin-Robertson/Invoke-TheHash) tool.
-The tool is a collection of PowerShell functions for performing a PtH attack with [[WMI]] or [[SMB]].
+The tool is a collection of PowerShell functions for performing a PtH attack with [[WMI]] or [[SMB & RPC]].
 Using the .NET TCPClient, an NTLM hash is used to authenticate and execute a command as a user. *Local administrator privileges are NOT required client-side* but the user and hash we use to authenticate need administrator privileges on the target computer.
 ```PowerShell
 # Import the functions
 PS C:\> Import-Module .\Invoke-TheHash.psd1